noyessie/wine_prediction/notes.md

 # TODO

  - A link to your code in GitHub.
-The code includes the code for parallel model training and the code  for prediction application.
+The code includes the code for parallel model training and the code  for prediction application. ( done)
  - A link to your container in Docker Hub.
  - describe step-by-step how to setup the cloud environment
  - describe how to run the model training